2. Set up Linodes

 4. Set up HTTPS on the primary

-To set up high availability, one of your Linodes will serve as a secure point of entry, using HTTPS through a secure certificate.
-A LAMP stack set up on a Linode already includes this certificate, but you'll need to manually renew it once it expires.
-Here, we'll set up Certbot on your primary to create the applicable certificate and enable automatic renewal.
+To set up high availability, one of your Linodes needs to serve as a secure point of entry, using HTTPS through a secure certificate.
+A LAMP stack set up on a Linode already includes this certificate, but may require manual renewal once it expires.

 Set up HTTPS